thoas/picfit/README.rst

 ------

 Upload is disabled by default for security reason.
 Before enabling it, you must understand you have to secure yourself this endpoint like only allowing the /upload route in your nginx or apache webserver for the local network.

 Exposing the **/upload** endpoint without a security mechanism is not **SAFE**.

-You can enable it by adding the option and adding a source storage in your configuration file.
+You can enable it by adding the option and a source storage to your configuration file.

 ``config.json``